Boil Water Notice

 How to boil and store water safely

-Boiling the drinking water by bringing it to a vigorous, rolling boil (e.g. with an automatic kettle) and allowing it to cool will kill any harmful bacteria and pathogens.
+Boil the drinking water by bringing it to a vigorous, rolling boil, for example with an electric kettle.
+This will kill any harmful bacteria and pathogens.
+Allow the water to cool before use.
 It is advisable to fill a container with the boiled water, cover and store in a refrigerator or cold place.
 Great care should be taken with boiled water to avoid burns and scalds.
 Accidents can easily happen, especially with children.

-N.B.
-Water from the hot tap is not safe to drink.
-Also, Irish Water cannot vouch for the ability of any domestic water filters to remove harmful bacteria – therefore it is advisable that water should be boiled even if these are in place.
+It is important to remember that water from the hot tap is not safe to drink.
+In addition, Irish Water cannot vouch for the ability of any domestic water filters to remove harmful bacteria.
+We advise you to boil water even if these are in place.

-What you should use cooled boiled water for
+What you should use boiled and cooled water for